cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

    eject a previously mounted card
 *  [isCardMounted](./reference/interfaces/Emulator.html#isCardMounted)
    check whether a card is currently mounted

+All of these return promises that should be awaited.

 ## Serial port and IrDA (OS4 and earlier only)